-Native Plants for Small City Landscapes
+Native Plants for Drought Tolerant City Landscaping

 People dream of a landscape that will need no watering.
 Sometimes because they think it will be less work but more likely these days they recognize that water or the lack of it is a problem that will continue to grow.
 Like the Brits in World War II they want to do their bit to help with a very real problem.